List of Flower-class corvettes

 This is a list of Flower-class corvettes and Modified Flower-class corvettes.
 It should be stressed that all ships were initially built for the British, Canadian, French and American navies, so that all mentions of other nations' navies refer to ships which were transferred to those countries later in their lives.

+Fate

+A total of 294 Flower-class corvettes were built during the Second World War for the Royal Navy, Royal Canadian Navy, Free French Naval Forces, and several other Allied navies.
+The majority survived the war, though several were lost in combat or by accident.
+The following table summarises their ultimate fates: